emmasteinson/qbb2022-answers/day3-homework/README.md

 3.
 join <(sort plink.eigenvec) <(sort integrated_call_samples.panel) > joined_file.txt #makes joined file from terminal with pca values and pop, superpop, gender

+#non african populations seperating from african. african american have mixed ancestry with european which is why you see that stratification